Suspect has no direct ties to victims of Dutch tram attack, police say

 A 19-year-old woman from the nearby city of Vianen was killed along with two men from Utrecht.

-Those suffering serious injuries include a 20-year-old woman from Utrecht, as well as a 74-year-old man and 21-year-old woman from neighboring cities.
+Those suffering serious injuries include a 20-year-old woman from Utrecht, and a 74-year-old man and 21-year-old woman from neighboring cities.